MauroAbidalCarrer/diary_and_notes/objectives.md

 - kaggle
     - Child Mind Institute 2025 competition
         -  Use EMA of model
-        -  Collapse non-BFRBs target into a single one to ease learning
         -  Try to avoid overfitting by taking the best mean CV score across all folds instead of using the peak CV epoch of each folds.
         - Aggregate patches of the ToF sensors data
         -  EDA input meta data (seq length, target, ...) and model performance